BABSCon

-BABSCon (short for Bay Area Brony Spectacular, a reference to the character Babs Seed from "One Bad Apple") was an annual brony convention held in the San Francisco Bay Area, California organized for the fandom of the animated television series My Little Pony: Friendship Is Magic, whose adult fans are commonly referred to as bronies.
+BABSCon (short for Bay Area Brony Spectacular, a reference to the character Babs Seed from "One Bad Apple") was an annual brony convention held in the San Francisco Bay Area organized for the fandom of the animated television series My Little Pony: Friendship Is Magic, whose adult fans are commonly referred to as bronies.
 In 2019, BABSCon was the third-largest brony convention in the United States.

 BABSCon operated from April 2014 until its cessation in April 2025.